Absolute immunity: Prosecutorial immunity

 In 1976, the Supreme Court ruled in Imbler v.
 Pachtman that prosecutors cannot be sued for injuries caused by their official actions during trial.
 For instance, a prosecutor cannot be sued for purposely withholding exculpatory evidence, even if that act results in a wrongful conviction.
 Absolute prosecutorial immunity also exists for acts closely related to the criminal process' judicial phase.

 However, the Supreme Court has held that prosecutors do not enjoy absolute immunity when they act as investigators by engaging in activities associated more closely with police functions.
-Further, the U.S. Court of Appeals for the First Circuit recently held that a prosecutor is not entitled to absolute prosecutorial discretion when performing purely administrative functions concerning a criminal prosecution.
+Further, the U.S. Court of Appeals for the First Circuit held in a 2019 decision that a prosecutor is not entitled to absolute prosecutorial discretion when performing purely administrative functions concerning a criminal prosecution.
 Additionally, the Seventh Circuit has ruled that a prosecutor is not immune from liability for fabricating evidence during pre-trial investigations and then introducing that evidence at trial.

 Judicial immunity

-Absolute judicial immunity applies when judges act in their judicial capacity.
+Absolute judicial immunity applies when judges act in their judicial capacity, but not when they take executive actions like leading a search or personally jailing people.
 A judge enjoys this immunity when they exceed their jurisdiction, but not when they act without any jurisdiction.
 Judicial immunity also extends to non-judges when they act in a judicial or quasi-judicial capacity, such as a court-appointed referee in an equitable distribution case.
 Determining whether someone is acting in a judicial capacity and thus deserves absolute immunity requires using a functional test; that is, one must determine whether the person is acting functionally similarly to a judge.